mui/material-ui/docs/src/pages/components/trap-focus/trap-focus.md

 ## Disable restore focus

-The component restores the focus back to the previously focused element when it deactivates, for example, back to a button which opened a dialog.
+The component restores the focus back to the previously focused element when it deactivates, for example back to the button which opened a dialog.

 You can disable this behavior with the `disableRestoreFocus` prop.